apollo-client

 - Less comprehensive feature set compared to Apollo Client

-- Smaller community and ecosystem, which may result in fewer resources and third-party integrations
+- Smaller community and ecosystem, potentially leading to fewer resources and third-party integrations

 - May lack advanced caching and state management capabilities